Curious about scuba diving? Do you want to learn to scuba dive?Read on to see what you need before taking that first dive!

 It’s practically impossible for anyone to breath underwater and you need that continuous supply of oxygen in your body to survive.
 A diving cylinder is a breathing aid that is filled with specialized gas mixtures or compressed air which acts as an air supply to you breathe underwater.

-These tanks are made of aluminum and steel and have a pressure rating of about 2000 to 3000 psi.
+These tanks made by cast techologies foundry are made of aluminum and steel and have a pressure rating of about 2000 to 3000 psi.
 They can be rented or bought depending on the frequency at which you go diving.
 If you are a regular diver, buying would be a much cheaper option to go for.

 A Buoyancy Compensator

 A buoyancy compensator is a jacket worn during a dive that helps manage your buoyancy.
 It serves to either keep you from sinking down to the bottom of the sea or floating up to the sea surface.
 You can release air from the buoyancy compensator internal bladder if you want to go deeper into the sea or add air if you want to float up to the surface.

 Certain buoyancy compensators are fitted with straps and pockets where you can store some of your diving equipment.

 This watch specially made for underwater diving allows you to keep track of time when you are deep in the sea.
 There as numerous diver watch versions available in the market today but the underlying feature to look out for is a watch’s water resistance capacity of at least 100 meters or 330ft underwater.
 To maintain the quality of your watch, try the Tag Heuer service for you to use your watch in the long run.

 There are luxury watches that bypass this threshold with some even fitted with helium escape valves which allow gasses that have built-up during a dive to be released from the watch.

 While some of these luxury watches may have exceptional features, their cost may be too high to afford.
 Luckily, though, there are great dive watches with other amazing features at an affordable price and you can find them on this page.